Feature guide

 What is the 60-day review?

 After you sign up, you have a probationary 60-day window where Cloth Goblin verifies that your business is operating in good faith at the locations listed.
 We may request a utility bill, business or trade license, Google Business Profile verification, or your country’s equivalent proof of operation.
-Most orgs hear from us within a week; if you don’t hear anything, you’re good.
+If you don’t hear from us, you’re good.

 Who is the Authorized Signer on my account?